 Amylinomimetics for Diabetes

 Amylinomimetics may be used for type 1 or type 2 diabetes.
-Pramlintide is given as an injection at mealtimes.
+Pramlintide is given as an injection before a meal.
 Pramlintide is always used with insulin, but the injections are given separately.

 How It Works

 Amylinomimetics work with insulin to control blood sugars after meals.
 This medicine slows down food moving through your stomach and slows down sugars moving into your blood.
 Pramlintide also lowers your appetite and can help you maintain a healthy weight.